A lawyer's letter ties Michael Cohen case to Eric Schneiderman scandal

 “There is never anything reckless about providing the American people with facts, evidence and the truth,” he added.

-Cohen's attorney, Schneiderman's spokesman, and Dunleavy did not immediately respond to inquiries from NBC News.
+Cohen's attorney, Schneiderman's spokesman, Dunleavy, and a spokesperson for Trump did not respond to inquiries from NBC News.
 Gleason also did not return calls.

 Gleason was a police officer and a firefighter and fire marshal before he became a lawyer.
 He once sued his law school over a grade.
 He also sued eBay when he and spoon-bending psychic Uri Geller lost out on a attempt to buy Elvis Presley's first home.